Cooking Gorgeous

 • Related Recipes

-Ingredients for Turkish borek with meat and spinach
+Labeled ingredients for the meat and spinach filling.

-• Mince - I use beef or lamb, or a mixture of both.
-Try and use mince with a minimum of 15-20% fat for extra flavour.
-Mince with high-fat ratio releases enough fat to saute the onions when you brown them, therefore, you don't need to add any olive oil!
+• Ground beef - Same as I use for my Mince Beef Pie recipe, I use ground beef with a minimum of 15-20% fat for extra flavor.
+Meat with a high-fat ratio releases enough fat to sauté the onions when you brown them, therefore, you don't need to add any olive oil!

 • Onions - You can use yellow or brown onions.
-They add umami flavour and sweetness to the mince and spinach filling.
+They add umami flavor and sweetness to the meat and spinach filling.

-• Chilli - It is optional and should be adjusted to your taste.
-You can use flaked chilli or chilli powder instead of fresh chillies.
+• Chili - It is optional and should be adjusted to your taste.
+You can substitute it with flaked chili or chili powder.

 • Spinach - I use baby spinach leaves.
 Always wash the spinach thoroughly before using it for cooking or salads.
 Dry them using a salad spinner or leave them on a colander until the leaves are dry.
 You can use frozen spinach instead, just make sure you squeeze the water out.